thomasloven/lovelace-layout-card/README.md

 - Go to one of your lovelace views and select "Edit Dashboard"
 - Click the pencil symbol next to the view name to open up the view properties
-- Go to the new "Layout" tab
-- Select "Masonry" layout from the "Layout type" dropdown list
+- Select "Masonry (layout-card)" from the "View type" dropdown list
 - Click "Save"

 Hopefully, you should see no difference at all now.

-- Open up the view properties again and go to the "Layout" tab.
 - Enter the following in the "Layout Options" box:
   ```yaml
   width: 300